Skip to main content

 Use a cold rinse to conserve energy and wash your items at lower temperatures.
 Always try to wash a full load rather than two half loads.

-• 24% of all the energy we use is used to heat water.
-That’s why making sure your heating system is functioning correctly and that the water you have heated is used efficiently is incredibly important.
-With that in mind, here are some great ways to do exactly that:
+Around 24% of all household energy is used to heat water.
+Ensuring your heating system runs efficiently and that hot water is used efficiently is key to improving your overall home energy efficiency.
+Here are some simple ways to achieve that:

 1. 1.
 Keep your hot water cylinder at 60°C - any hotter is a waste of energy… and money!